e2002e/rainycrack/README.md

 Tacking:
 -the bruteforce spans from the two sides, doubling current moving characters.
+TODO:
 -the current moving characters slide along the word.
--the symbols picked from the se
+-the symbols picked from the set rotate.

 Rain:
 This is total mangling, you better use this one.
 Will find less password that markov based algorithm but can crack insane ones.